 Both Camden and Pine Hill have Cable TV access.
 TV stations in Montgomery, Selma, Demopolis, and Mobile may be received by individual antennas where Cable TV is not available.
 The county is served by two local internet service providers.
 High speed internet is available in many areas through either the phone or cable service.
 Companies providing internet and cable can be found in the member directory.

-The Wilcox Progressive Era, a weekly newspaper, serves the entire county, and is located in Camden.
-Dailey delivery of newspapers from Montgomery, Mobile, and Selma is available.
+The Wilcox Progressive Era, a weekly newspaper, circulated on Wednesday, serves the entire county.
+It is centrally located in Camden.
+Daily delivery of newspapers from Montgomery, Mobile, and Selma is available.

 Roland Cooper State Park (RCSP is Currently CLOSED), is located on the Alabama River about 6 miles north of Camden.
 Its facilities include rental cabins, RV and camping facilities with utility hook-ups as well as a boat launch.